onliniak/crystal_wamr/README.md

 Bindings to [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime). </br>
 Tested with 1.2.3 and 2.1.0

-For production apps use https://github.com/naqvis/wasmer-crystal
+For production apps use https://github.com/naqvis/wasmer-crystal </br>
+API is incomplete.
+Lib provides only "basic" functionality (without strings, network, functions, filesystem access).

-Pure WASM a.k.a "browser" engine with crystal std library and inheritance.
+**Pure WASM a.k.a "browser" engine** with crystal std library and inheritance.

 ## Installation